Milan Tomić: Early years and the golden era

 Tomić started his career playing for Radnički as a teenager, and made a name as a good young player.
 Summer 1991 set a fresh start for Olympiacos.
 New chairman Kokkalis appointed Giannis Ioannidis as head coach, with a goal to put the team in European basketball's elite.

 Ioannidis invited Tomić, among other young Serbs for a trial.
-The coach wasn't so impressed with Tomic's basketball skills or physical attributes, but liked the young boy's passion, cleverness, and will to win.
-So he offered him a spot on the team's roster.
+And offered him a spot on the team's roster.

 But for the transfer to be completed, Tomić had to take Greek citizenship, since only one non-Greek player was allowed at that time (that player was Žarko Paspalj).
 At the time, giving Balkan players Greek citizenship was a common practice for Greek teams, and a lot of players did the same.
 Some famous examples are Peja Stojaković, Dragan Tarlać, and Rasho Nesterović.

 Due to some legal problems concerning his citizenship, he was not able to play for one season, so he made his debut for the Reds in 1992–93 season.
 It wasn't long before Tomić showed his value and potential and was named a starter.
 At the same time, the team was growing stronger under Ioannidis' guidance, and won the Greek League championship, despite the fact they had the home court disadvantage against Panathinaikos, the team's arch-rivals, going into the playoff finals.